kubernetes/kops/docs/cli/kops_create_cluster.md

       --os-octavia-provider string       Octavia provider to use
       --out string                       Path to write any local output -o, --output string                    Output format.
 One of json or yaml.
 Used with the --dry-run flag.
-      --project string                   Project to use (must be set on GCE) --set strings                      Directly set values in the spec --ssh-access strings               Restrict SSH access to this CIDR.
+      --project string                   Project to use (must be set on GCP) --set strings                      Directly set values in the spec --ssh-access strings               Restrict SSH access to this CIDR.
 If not set, uses the value of the admin-access flag.
       --ssh-public-key string            SSH public key to use